hecerinc/Notes-On/finanzas/chap6.md

 Sound financial planning dictates that you need a good idea of how much credit you can comfortably tolerate.
 The easiest way to avoid repayment problems is to _limit the use of credit to your ability to repay the debt_.

-A useful rule of thumb is to make usre your payment repayment burden doesn't exceed 20% of your monthly take-home pay.
+A useful rule of thumb is to make sure your payment repayment burden doesn't exceed 20% of your monthly take-home pay.
 Most experts, however, consider the 20% figure as the _maximum_ debt burden and strongly recommmend a **debt safety ratio** closer to **10 or 15%**.

 > **debt safety ratio**: the proportion of total monthly consumer credit obligations to monthly take-home pay.
 > debt safety ratio = total monthly consumer credit payments / monthly take - home pay

-Note htat the monthly repayment burden _does include_ payments on your credit cards, but it _excludes_ your monthly mortgage obligation.
+Note that the monthly repayment burden _does include_ payments on your credit cards, but it _excludes_ your monthly mortgage obligation.

 ## Credit Cards and open account credit